luapower/nw/nw.md

   * 'drop' - mouse button up
   * 'leave' - mouse leave

-The `data` arg is a table cotaining the drag payload in one or more formats:
+The `t` arg is a table cotaining the drag payload in one or more formats:
 `{format = data}`.
 The `x`, `y` args are the mouse coordinates in window/view client space.